httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 The HTTP Message Signatures specification does not define any of its own cryptographic primitives, and instead relies on other specifications to define such elements.
 If the signature algorithm or key used to process the signature base is vulnerable to any attacks, the resulting signature will also be susceptible to these same attacks.

 A common attack against signature systems is to force a signature collision, where the same signature value successfully verifies against multiple different inputs.
-Since this specification relies on reconstruction of the input string based on an HTTP message, and the list of components signed is fixed in the signature, it is difficult but not impossible for an attacker to effect such a collision.
+Since this specification relies on reconstruction of the signature base from an HTTP message, and the list of components signed is fixed in the signature, it is difficult but not impossible for an attacker to effect such a collision.
 An attacker would need to manipulate the HTTP message and its covered message components in order to make the collision effective.

 To counter this, only vetted keys and signature algorithms should be used to sign HTTP messages.
 The HTTP Message Signatures Algorithm Registry is one source of potential trusted algorithms.

-While it is possible for an attacker to substitute the signature parameters value or the signature value separately, the [signature base generation algorithm](#create-sig-input) always covers the signature parameters as the final value in the input string using a deterministic serialization method.
+While it is possible for an attacker to substitute the signature parameters value or the signature value separately, the [signature base generation algorithm](#create-sig-input) always covers the signature parameters as the final value in the signature base using a deterministic serialization method.
 This step strongly binds the signature base with the signature value in a way that makes it much more difficult for an attacker to perform a partial substitution on the signature bases.

 ## Key Theft {#security-keys}